 Finding time within your hectic schedule to establish a lifestyle that supports your physical health can be a challenge.
 Whether you’re looking for a place to exercise, resources for your occupational health, or primary care resources, the Office of Student Services has you covered!
 Find resources to support you.

 Financial fitness can easily be left out of our personal definitions of health and wellness, but it is certainly an important aspect.
 Learning how to live on a budget, understanding how to minimize debt, and counsel on general financial planning are all critical aspects of holistic health and wellness.
-Aside from the basic administrative support provided by the Financial Aid and Student Account Services offices, the WellConnect’s CU Thrive website also provides helpful tips and resources to support your financial wellness and to assist you with developing the skills and experience needed to live a fiscally responsible lifestyle.
+Aside from the basic administrative support provided by the Student Financial Aid and Student Account Services offices, the WellConnect’s CU Thrive website also provides helpful tips and resources to support your financial wellness and to assist you with developing the skills and experience needed to live a fiscally responsible lifestyle.

 It is not uncommon that, in adjusting to the demands on your time, the social aspects of wellness are the first to fall by the wayside in favor of more time to study, research and lab obligations, or keeping up with the general demands of your program.
 Explore opportunities to socialize at Baylor.